awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 ## Memory performance<a name="memory-perf"></a>

-X1 instances include Intel Scalable M​​emory Buffers, providing 300 GiB/s of sustainable memory\-read bandwidth and 140 GiB/s of sustainable memory\-write bandwidth\.
+X1 instances include Intel Scalable Memory Buffers, providing 300 GiB/s of sustainable memory\-read bandwidth and 140 GiB/s of sustainable memory\-write bandwidth\.

 For more information about how much RAM can be enabled for memory optimized instances, see [Hardware specifications](#memory-instances-hardware)\.